dawnzs01/FlakyBuild/docs/src/main/md/pubsub.md

 pubSubTemplate.publish(topicName, user);
 ```

-And that’s how you convert messages to objects on pull:
+And that’s how you convert messages to object on pull:

 ``` java
 int maxMessages = 1;